ranzyblessings/roi-project-planner/README.md

 - **Observability:** Equipped with Prometheus, Grafana, Jaeger, and Argo CD for metrics, monitoring, distributed tracing, and GitOps.
 - **Logging Strategy:** Employs SLF4J with Logback and logstash-logback-encoder to produce structured JSON logs.
-Logs are collected by Alloy, sent to Loki, and visualized in Grafana for comprehensive observability.
+Logs are collected by Alloy, sent to Loki for indexing, and visualized in Grafana for comprehensive observability.

 ---